r1de/KG6WXC-meshmap/WIP-INSTALL.md

 **Note:** You may want to stop here and switch to the [Front End Setup instructions](http://n7cpz-wiki.local.mesh/books/kg6wxc-mesh-map/page/front-end-setup).
 The `pollingScript.php` script uses the `/var/www/html/meshmap/data` directory by default to store the data for the webpage.
 The script will fail if this directory does not exist.
 You can use any other directory (with appropriate write permissions, of course) by changing the `webpageDataDir` value in _your_ `user-settings.ini` file.
-Changing the value to use a temporary directory (say, in your home directory) will allow you to run the following test without having to also setup the front end webpage, which can be done later.
+Changing the value to use a temporary directory (say, in your home directory) will allow you to run the following test without having to also setup the front end webpage, which can be done later and you can set the proper directory then.

 #### Testing the Polling Script